chair .

 Dining room · client view

 - The tab is live.
-Every billable hour ADAM logs becomes a line item the client can read in real time.
+Every billable hour the team logs lands as a line item the client can read in real time — the same numbers you’d put on the invoice, visible as they accrue.

 Cedar Homes